WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 Who  are  the   Members   of  WRIT?

-JAVA,  PHP,  SAP,Oracle  ,C/C++, PHYTHON,  Google , IBM  and   Dotnet.
+JAVA,  PHP,  SAP,Oracle  ,C/C++, PHYTHON,  Google ,LINUX,unix, MAC, IBM  and   Dotnet.

 WRIT  is  the  leader  of all  technologies...